2i2c-org/team-compass/organization/strategy.md

 These two services are in tension:

 - Operations focuses on standardization, stability, and scale.
 It draws from practices like "Site Reliability Engineering".
-It requires upstream communities to fix bugs quickly, to be stable, and to be responsive.
+It optimizes for stability, fixing bugs, responsiveness, and optimizing for efficiency.
-- Development work focuses on short-term improvements that tend towards bespoke solutions.
-It is more uncertain because you're building new things.
-It requires upstream communities to efficiently design, prioritize, and iterate.
+- Development work focuses on scoped improvements that tend towards bespoke solutions.
+It optimizes for experimentation, design, and iteration.

 However, they can also complement one another if this tension is handled well: